 AB Ellysett Table Lamp

-Materials: Bedside lamp made of a round pine wood base.
-Candlestick model.
-Screen printed apples on a fabric lampshade, pop art style.
-Bakelite socket.
+Materials: Bedside lamp with a round pine wood base, candlestick model with a handle.
+Screen printed apples on a conical fabric lampshade, pop art style.
+Bakelite E14 socket.

 Lampshade: ∅ 33 cm / 12.99”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Hans-Agne Jakobsson (1919 – 2009) – attributed.

 Other versions: This AB Ellysett table lamp exists in several variations.
 It was also made with a lampshade with a pear screen print as you can see.